J-Sandaruwan/J-Sandaruwan/README.md

 <p>
-I have several experiences in software development from both Standalone Systems and Distributed Systems.
-Full-stack software engineer with over 4+ years of experience.
-I've got a lot of experience in web and API development.
-I have been working in the UNIX/Linux Servers.
+I have a lot of experience in software development, encompassing both Standalone Systems and Distributed Systems.
+I am an expert in PHP, especially the Laravel framework.
+I have also specialized in: JavaScript, jQuery, MySQL, Python, HTML5, and CSS3.
+Furthermore, I have some respectable experience with JSP, Java Swing and Java and Robot Operating System(ROS).
+As a full stack software developer with more than four years of experience, my repertoire of software development skills is immense.
+I have extensive expertise in web and API development, and experience with UNIX/Linux servers.
 </p>